-Our lab is fascinated by the nature of light and tries to harness its power to devise novel technology for biological research and clinical medicine.
-We focus on developing imaging modalities to map properties that are difficult or impossible to measure with traditional techniques but with important biomedical applications.
+Our lab studies the interaction of light and matter to devise novel technology for biological research and clinical medicine.
+We focus on developing imaging modalities to map properties (e.g. mass, stiffness, viscosity) that are difficult or impossible to measure with traditional techniques but with important biomedical applications.
 In doing this, we cover all stages of the translational spectrum: we study what light is; we try to understand its interaction with tissue, cells, and biomaterials; we develop advanced optical technology; we build instruments; and, we use our instruments for biological research and in clinical trials.

 Will study metastatic cell properties in collaboration with Dr. Kandice Tanner at NIH